adventuregamestudio/ags-manual/CONTRIBUTING.md

 #### Javascript search and JSON data

-For the current search system, the number of occurrences of each word are recorded in all of the YAML metadata files, so these are written as a JSON object into a template file which also contains the Javascript search functions.
+For the current search system, the number of occurrences of each word are recorded in all of the Lua metadata files, so these are written as a JSON object into a template file which also contains the Javascript search functions.

     --from markdown \
     --to "lua/write_metajs.lua" \
     --template "html/template.js" \

-Again, the YAML file for the index page is not processed so that the contents page remains acting like a site map and doesn't count towards search results.
+Again, the Lua file for the index page is not processed so that the contents page remains acting like a site map and doesn't count towards search results.
 The resulting javascript file is included at the bottom of the HTML5 template, so every page of the website will have loaded the search functions as well as the JSON object that they require.